Andaman and Nicobar Islands – Culture and Tradition

 Andaman and Nicobar Islands are mostly covered with dense rainforest.
-The territory’s capital city is Port Blair while the capital of Nicobar Islands is Car Nicobar.
+The territory’s capital city is Port Blair while the capital of the Nicobar Islands is Car Nicobar.
 Most parts of the Andaman and Nicobar Islands belong to the union territory of India, while a small number of the north of the archipelago including the Coco island, belong to Myanmar.

 The Andaman islands have been inhabited for several thousand years, at the very least.
 The earliest archaeological evidence yet documented goes back some 2,200 years, however, the indications from genetic, cultural, and isolation studies suggest that the islands may have been inhabited as early as the Middle Paleolithic.

-There is a mention of these Islands in the accounts of sailors, travelers, and traders from long past like that of Ptolemy in the second century, of Chinese in the seventh century, of the Arabs in the ninth century, and of the Europeans in the thirteenth century.
+There is a mention of these Islands in the accounts of sailors, travelers, and traders from long past like that of Ptolemy in the second century, of Chinese in the seventh century, the Arabs in the ninth century, and the Europeans in the thirteenth century.

 The Andamans are theorized to be a key stepping stone in a great coastal migration of humans from Africa via the Arabian peninsula, along with the coastal regions of the Indian mainland and towards Southeast Asia, Japan, and Oceania.